gloriadasilva/Starlight-Astro-Docs/src/content/docs/component-indepth/props.md

 keywords: Vue, JavaScript, documentation, Vue app
 ---

-  >This page assumes you've already read the <a> Components Basics</a>.
+  >This page assumes you've already read the <a href="https://starlight-astro-docs.vercel.app/getting-started/component-basics/" class="addcolortext"> Components Basics</a>.
 Read that first if you are new to components.

   ## Props Declaration​